pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 # render to a PDF page
 my PDF::Lite $pdf .= new;

-# a cache for shared resources such as fonts and images.
+# use a cache for shared resources such as fonts and images.
+# for faster production and smaller multi-page PDF files
 my HTML::Canvas::To::PDF::Cache $cache .= new;

 for 1..2 -> $page {